HOT MULLED REVELRY

 February & early March is the best time for pruning.
 The goals of Winter pruning (particularly “orchard style” pruning) are to:

-- establish 3-5 tiers of a well spaced (ideally, closer to a bit above horizontal) ‘scaffold branches’, from a strong central leader, removing any limbs with a crotch angle greater than 45 degrees, that are generally more prone to fruit weight-load damage, etc. This also allows for easy harvesting, and done to maintain the size of the canopy.
+- establish 3-5 tiers of a well spaced ‘scaffold branches’, from a strong central leader, removing any limbs with a crotch angle greater than 45 degrees, that are more prone to weight-load damage, etc. This also allows for easy harvesting, and done to maintain the size of the canopy.

 - remove dead, damaged, vulnerable, crossing, and touching branches, that can rub together, causing open wounds & spread of disease.